Why Data Source Matters in Degree Planning: CMS vs SIS

 StudyPlanner approach

-StudyPlanner uses structured curriculum data as the foundation for planning and sequencing, while incorporating student data to support audit, validation, and progression tracking.
+StudyPlanner uses structured curriculum data for planning and sequencing, while incorporating student data for validation and tracking.

 Why this distinction matters